 Welcome back ThemeParkHipster!
-Today we’re excited to cover one of our favorite topics: the top rides for solo travelers!
+Today I’m excited to cover one of my favorite topics: the top rides for solo travelers!
 In particular, the best Animal Kingdom rides.

 In the world of theme parks, especially Disney World, it can feel like the whole layout is only planned for big groups or families.
 And of course, that can make the single rider feel pretty left out.

-But today, we’ve got good news, because we’re going to offer you a solution to all of those solo rider worries with the Animal Kingdom rides solo travelers must do!
+But today, I’ve got good news, because I’m going to offer you a solution to all of those solo rider worries with the Animal Kingdom rides solo travelers must do!

 So, throw those Single Rider stresses out the window and let’s get started planning the best solo Animal Kingdom day ever!